anadiedrichs/anadiedrichs/README.md

 ### Hi there 👋

-- 🔭🌱 I’m currently studying deep learning.
+- 🔭🌱 I’m currently studying deep reinforcement learning.
 - 👯 I’m looking to collaborate on open-source projects.
 - 🤔 I’m looking for new job opportunities.
 Reach out!
 - 💬 Ask me about data science, Rladies, the Internet of things, machine learning